2 basic beading techniques and 3 basic jewelers tools take you from beading nothing to beading something

 Here is the earring tutorial when you are ready to move on but again make sure you have read all the 'Basic Beading' pages as stated earlier.
 This is just a quick reference.

-Okay if you are following in order as listed on the left hand bar you should have been through 3 basic jewelers tools and you just finished the 2 basic beading techniques.
+Okay if you are following in order you should have been through 3 basic jewelers tools and you just finished the 2 basic beading techniques.

 Now it's time to learn how to make jewelry.